MrMystic8/-Bachelor-/README.md

 - A profitable forecast indicates that it is more appropriate to optimize a specific machine rather than investing millions in brand new machines, which would take longer to integrate into the busy workflow.

 ---

-This formatting should now be clear, structured, and ready for inclusion in your GitHub repository.